Almond Flour Scones-Gluten Free, Easy, Delicious!

 Close up horizontal shot of blueberry scones.

-While it’s not low-carb, it’s definitely lower in carbs and added sugar than traditional scones, giving you a healthier option without compromising on taste.
-Additionally, these scones are much lower in saturated fat than traditional scones, making them a heart healthy choice.
+While it’s not low-carb, it’s definitely lower in carbs and added sugar than traditional scones, giving you a healthier option without compromising on taste.ย Additionally, these scones are significantly lower in saturated fat than traditional scones, making them a healthier choice for your heart.

 Vertical photo of raspberry almond flour scones with lemon zest on a wooden board.